mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

 The data format on the Device side may be different from the definition in the calculation diagram on the Host side.
 The data format of the asynchronous dump is the Device side format.
 If you want to convert to the Host side format, you can refer to [How to convert dump data file format](https://support.huawei.com/enterprise/en/doc/EDOC1100206689/130949fb/how-do-i-convert-the-format-of-a-dump-file).

-If the file is saved in `bin' format, the file naming format is:
+If the file is saved in `bin` format, the file naming format is:

 ```text
 {op_type}.{op_name}.{task_id}.{stream_id}.{timestamp}